Allison Schmitt: Personal life

 Schmitt was born in Pittsburgh, Pennsylvania in 1990 to Ralph and Gail Schmitt.
 Raised as one of five siblings in what is still her hometown of Canton, Michigan (a suburb of Detroit), she went to Canton Charter Academy for elementary and middle school.
 Schmitt's father is a financial analyst and her mother is a system project manager.
 Schmitt considers her parents to have been the most influential and helpful people in her life.
 "They are so supportive of my dreams and ambitions," she said in 2008, adding, "they have given me so many opportunities to excel in life and have set a good example for me to follow."

 She has an older sister named Kirsten who earned her bachelor's degree from the University of Florida, and her Juris Doctor degree from the School of Law at Washington University in St. Louis.
-Her older brother, Derek, swam for the University of Pittsburgh, and is now an assistant coach for the Arizona State Sun Devils swim team in Tempe, Arizona.
+Her older brother, Derek, swam for the University of Pittsburgh, and is an assistant coach for the Arizona State Sun Devils swim team in Tempe, Arizona.
 Schmitt's younger twin sisters, Kari and Sara, played in the USA Hockey national championship games in 2008 and 2009, lettered in varsity both basketball and swimming during their four years in high school, and played hockey at Ohio State University.

 She started swimming at age eight, saying she followed her older sister, Kirsten, into it.
 "I thought about quitting," Schmitt said, "but stayed one more season and loved it."
 Prior to settling on swimming, she said she tried soccer, dance, basketball, volleyball, softball; and though she said she had the equipment for hockey, she decided to swim instead.

 From ages 10 through 13, Schmitt swam with the Ann Arbor Swim Club (AASC) in Ann Arbor, Michigan (which, in 2006, merged into Club Wolverine).
 In an interview during the 2012 Summer Olympics, Josh Morgan, her then-AASC coach, said there was no indication in those years just how fast she would one day become.
 He said she started to show real potential, later, in the spring of her junior year in high school when she went to a 2007 Junior National Team competition.
 Calling it "her first real breakout swim," he said she went "from pretty fast to really fast," dropping four to five seconds off her 200-meter freestyle short course time of normally around a minute fifty-two seconds, down to around a minute forty-seven, thereby putting Schmitt in what Morgan called "elite company."